app360/app360id-android-sdk/README.md

 #Integrate SDK into your project

+## Add Library
+Put
+	- app360idsk.jar
+	- gson-2.3.1.jar
+	- volley-1.0.15.jar

-Put app360idsk.jar,gson-2.3.1.jar, volley-1.0.15.jar to libs folder .
+to libs folder .
 If you use android studio ,  right click it and choose `add as library`

+## Add config file
 Add `app360.properties` to `assets` folder :
 ```
 redirect_uri=http://example.com